kumu/test/README.md

 ## Storage Strategies
 The optimal strategy will be the one that diffs and merges best, and hopefully lends itself towards minification (all approaches will be able to be gzip'd to speed up downloads).

-Use folders to separate the various data storage strategies a describe the strategy here:
+Use folders to separate the various data storage strategies and describe the strategy here:

 ## Lots of small files
 Each table is its own directory, each record is its own file